 Overview

-We are currently pursuing approval for this programme with the UK and International Health Coaching Association (UKIHCA) enabling graduates to apply for professional membership.
+Approval for this programme with the UK and International Health Coaching Association (UKIHCA) is in final stages of confirmation.

-CNELM, an early adopter of combining coaching within its educational and nutritional practitioner programmes since 2001 is delighted to launch the HDCD programme that places coaching as the central practitioner outcome alongside robust bioscience, nutrition and business practice outcomes.
+CNELM, an early adopter of combining coaching within its educational and nutritional practitioner programmes since 2001 is delighted to launch the AHDCD programme that places coaching as the central practitioner outcome alongside robust bioscience, dietary education and business practice outcomes.

-The HCDC course embeds the Dietary Educator Course (DEC) that enables graduates to inform and educate their clients and groups about food and health and dietary change.
-The HCDC training will enable you to demonstrate skills required for the dual application of becoming a dietary educator and a health coach.
-This level of the course is accredited by the Federation of Holistic Therapists.
+The AHCDC course embeds the Dietary Educator Course (DEC) that enables graduates to inform and educate clients and groups about food and health and dietary change.
+The AHCDC training will enable you to demonstrate skills required for the dual application of becoming a dietary educator and a health coach.
+This level of the DEC incorporates fundamental coaching skills and is accredited by the Federation of Holistic Therapists.

-The HDCD course also embeds the NLP Practitioner Certificate course and the Why Weight Practitioner (WW8) plus a Business Development module taken from the Personalised Nutrition Practice Diploma (PNPD) programme called Nutrition Enterprise.
+The AHDCD course also embeds the Neuro Linguistic Programming Certificate course and the Why Weight Practitioner (WW8) plus a Business Development module taken from the Personalised Nutrition Practice Diploma (PNPD) programme called Nutrition Enterprise.
+This course explores Challenges in Coaching Practice including the types of trauma and their impact on behaviour, cognition and health outcomes.

 Qualifications, Accreditations and Validations

-- Health and Diet Coach Diploma- CNELM is currently pursuing approval for the HDCD with the UK and International Health Coaching Association (UKIHCA)
+- Health and Diet Coach Diploma- CNELM is in final approval stage for the AHDCD with the UK and International Health Coaching Association (UKIHCA)

 - Dietary Educator Course (DEC) – Federation of Holistic Therapists